 How to Get to Salzburg from Vienna

 Planning your Salzburg day trip from Vienna?
 Here are all the ways to get to Salzburg from Vienna.
+We love Vienna for its amazing architecture, wide boulevards, and of course, it’s the famous Viennese Christmas markets.

 Rent a Car